jahorinac/02-react/z-notes.md

-003 - added simple routing (main page to create project and back) 004 - data from one component to another - react context, (but problem with router) 005 - realize simple react context (from parent to child) with react router
+003 - added simple routing (main page to create project and back) 004 - data from one component to another - react context, (but problem with router) 005 - realize simple react context (from parent to child) with react router 006 - pass data from child to parent